Cryptanalysis of the Lorenz cipher: The Vernam cipher

-The Vernam cipher implemented by the Lorenz SZ machines utilizes the Boolean "exclusive or" (XOR) function, symbolised by ⊕ and verbalised as "A or B but not both".
+The Vernam cipher implemented by the Lorenz SZ machines enciphers the plaintext bitstream by combining it with a random or pseudorandom bitstream (the "keystream") to generate the ciphertext.
+This combination is done using and verbalised as "A or B but not both".
 This is represented by the following truth table, where x represents "true" and • represents "false".

 Other names for this function are: exclusive disjunction, not equal (NEQ), and modulo 2 addition (without "carry") and subtraction (without "borrow").
 Modulo 2 addition and subtraction are identical.
 Some descriptions of Tunny decryption refer to addition and some to differencing, i.e. subtraction, but they mean the same thing.
 The XOR operator is both associative and commutative.

 Reciprocity is a desirable feature of a machine cipher so that the same machine with the same settings can be used either for enciphering or for deciphering.
 The Vernam cipher achieves this, as combining the stream of plaintext characters with the key stream produces the ciphertext, and combining the same key with the ciphertext regenerates the plaintext.